 Islamabad declaration issued at the conclusion of the bilateral talks between the Indian PM and Gen. Musharraf binds the two countries to start a composite dialogue after six months or maybe as early as next month.
-India has assured Pakistan that it would hold sustained talks from February including thoseon Kashmir.
+India has assured Pakistan that it would hold sustained talks from February including those on Kashmir.
 Such a dialogue will be preceded by a discussion on matters like trade and people-topeople contact.

 People have missed reactions.
 Most are euphoric.
 But some are outright cynical about the prospects.
 The present situation where we have arrived after so much endeavour, resembles the one that obtained at the time of Vajpayee's visit to Lahore in a bus, about five years back.
 The differences in setting are crucial.
-Then the Chief of Army Staff had refused even to be present at the reception for the Indian prime minister and JamaatiOn progress in talks with India which he considered to be an exercise in public relations.
-It is, therefore, important for General Musharraf or the prime minister to choose the team very carefully so that they subscribe to their desire of durable understanding between the two countries.
+Then the Chief of Army Staff had refused even to be present at the reception for the Indian prime minister and Jamaat-imuch progress because of the peculiar mindset of the bureaucrats on either side of the divide had prevented a desirable outcome.
+Our prime minister did not have a clue of the people serving him or their inclinations.
+So much so that the principal member of his team included a foreign secretary who was expressly hostile to any progress in talks with India which he considered to be an exercise in public relations.
+It is, therefore, important for General

+Musharaf or the prime minister to choose the team very carefully so that they subscribe to their desire of durable understanding between the two countries.

 An episode may illustrate the point one is trying to make.
-This writer led one of the several delegations to India to discuss water related issues, as part of the composite, dialogue.
-In the first fifteen minutes of the discussion, the Indians realized that the talks were not going to lead to anywhere.
+This writer led one of the several delegations to India to discuss water related issues, as part of the composite dialogue.
+In the first fiteen minutes of the discussion, the Indians realized that the talks were not going to lead to anywhere.
 Then, they started discussing weather and spent the remaining four hours of the allotted time for discussion on a joint statement, on the subject.

 The two foreign office 'babus' spent the time struggling with two dozen odd words which could be styled as a joint statement and with which both could live in peace without inviting the opprobrium of having conceded anything.
 So much effort was lost on this non-event that other participants ceased to take interest.
 The following hot but polite exchange between the foreign office 'babus' alerted one.
-This is what the Indian 'babu' was saying to his Pakistani counterpart:
+This is what the Indian 'babu' was saying to his Pakistani counterpart.

-"This is the draft that you yourself corrected half an hour, back.
-It has only been typed i haven't changed a thing."
+"This is the draft that you yourself corrected half an hour back.
+It has only been typed.
+I haven't changed a thing."